q-rapids/q-rapids/CONTRIBUTING.md

 In order to separate the contributions from the different developers groups, there are several repositories in the GitHub where developers can contribute.

 Before submitting new code
-- Please make sure that you’re respecting the license of the corresponding component, adding the corresponding headers to the new files
+- Please make sure that you’re respecting the license of the corresponding component, adding the corresponding headers to the new files.
 - Always create a new feature branch for your code contribution based on the master branch.
-- If your contribution is realted to a known issues, please include a reference to the issue in the commit comment
+- If your contribution is realted to a known issues, please include a reference to the issue in the commit comment.

 # Documenting
 If you think that something can be improved, open a issue in the corresponding GitHub repository.

-If you consider that something is missing, you can also add new pages or add some direct links to the sidebar locate at the right
+If you consider that something is missing, you can also add new pages or add some direct links to the sidebar locate at the right.

 <!--- If you need to include some images in the wiki pages, we need to store them in the folder "images" for this wiki.
 For clonning the wiki repository, you can execute: